BenPruden97/multiple-maths/README.md

 * Medium Difficulty - if the user chose this difficulty then the questions in the quiz will be of medium difficulty.
 * Hard Difficulty - if the user chose this difficulty then the questions in the quiz will be of hard difficulty.

-### Feature number 2 would allow the user to choose another answer if the first answer they chose was incorrect.
+### Feature Number 2

+Would allow the user to choose another answer if the first answer they chose was incorrect.

 This would allow the user to think again about the question and try to pick the correct answer from the 3 remaining as the first answer clicked would disappear.
 This would allow the user a second chance but also improve the users maths skills and knowledge.

-### Feature number 3 would allow the user to choose between a quiz or input the answer themselves
+### Feature Number 3

+Would allow the user to choose between a quiz or input the answer themselves

 The user will be able to choose whether they would like to have a multiple choice quiz or just a question and answer box where the user would have to input the answer themselves without any options.
 This would be better for teenagers or above as they would need to workout the answer in their head or on a piece of paper.

+### Feature number 4

-### The last feature would be a global leaderboard of highscores so that the user can see the highscores of other players.
+The last feature would be a global leaderboard of highscores so that the user can see the highscores of other players.
 This would allow the user to play Multiple Maths for a competitive purpose and could benefit schools as they could have a class leaderboard or school leaderboard for example.

 # Issues & Bugs